pika/pika/README.rst

 - Python 2.7 and 3.4+ are supported.

 - Since threads aren't appropriate to every situation, it doesn't require threads.
-It takes care not to forbid them, either.
-The same goes for greenlets, callbacks, continuations and generators.
-It is not necessarily thread-safe however, and your mileage will vary.
+Pika core takes care not to forbid them, either.
+The same goes for greenlets, callbacks, continuations, and generators.
+An instance of Pika's built-in connection adapters is not thread-safe, however.

 - People may be using direct sockets, plain old `select()`, or any of the wide variety of ways of getting network events to and from a